-What does Master Shinran say about True disciple of Buddha…….
+This is what Master Shinran says about True disciple of Buddha…….

 In the term “True disciple of Buddha”, ‘true’ contrasts with false and provisional.
 ‘Disciple’ indicates a disciple of Shakyamuni and the other Buddhas.
 This expression refers to the practicer who has realized the diamond-like heart and mind.
 Through this Shinjin and practice, one will without fail transcend and realize great Nirvana: hence, that practicer is called ‘True disciple of Buddha’.

-Out of great compassion for us, Shakyamuni Buddha appeared in this world to teach us individually an appropriate method of ending this fearful samsaric cycle of birth, old age, unending suffering and death.
+Shakyamuni Buddha who appeared in this world out of His great compassion for us, have effectively taught us individually or as a group, appropriate methods of ending this fearful samsaric cycle of birth, old age, unending suffering and death.

-The sheer weight of negative karma, defilements and evil passions accumulated by us through billions upon billions of births are so incredibly immense and varied, that they are indeed most difficult to eradicate.
-When the ripening of good karmic seeds from the past gives rise to our aspiration for deliverance from this vicious cycle of painful existence, a Buddha will appear and teach us a way or method in accordance with the propensity and capacity of individuals.
+Fortunately for us, when the ripening of good karmic seeds from the past gives rise to our strong aspiration for deliverance from this vicious cycle of painful existence, a Buddha will appear and teach us a way or method in accordance with the propensity and capacity of individuals.
 Since the capacities, circumstances and individual nature of sentient beings are innumerable, the skillful means used by the Buddhas are also innumerable to achieve the same goal of delivering each one to the shore of absolute happiness.

-It is said that Shakyamuni Buddha skillfully taught 84000 methods and more when He walked on this earth over 2500 years ago, dispensing the appropriate Dharma medicine to each individual or group according to their nature and capacities.
-His disciples who practiced strictly in accordance to the individual methods taught by Him all received emancipation and belong to the assembly of those assured of Nirvana, the end of endless suffering at long last.
-These excellent disciples who truly listened to Shakyamuni Buddha and practiced strictly in accordance with the appropriate teachings taught to them, are called True Disciples of Buddha.
+It is said that Shakyamuni Buddha – the World-honored One, Teacher of gods and humans – skillfully taught 84000 methods and more when He walked on this earth over 2500 years ago, dispensing the appropriate Dharma medicine to each individual or group in accordance with their natures and capacities.
+His disciples who practiced strictly – abandoning all false and inappropriate teachings – and single-heartedly entrusting themselves to the individual methods taught by Him, all received emancipation and belong to the assembly of those assured of Nirvana, the enlightened state permanently free from all suffering.
+These excellent disciples who deeply listened to Shakyamuni Buddha and practiced strictly in accordance with the appropriate teachings taught to them, are called True Disciples of Buddha.

-Based on the right and true intent of Shakyamuni Buddha’s teaching and the explanations transmitted by the Venerable Masters of the past, Master Shinran taught us about the true and provisional in relation to The Path of Sages and The Pure Land Way.
-He also explained about the distinctive characteristics of The Right, Semblance and Dharma-ending Ages which define the capacities of Dharma practicers.
+Shinran Shonin (1173-1263) – deeply understanding the right and true intent of Shakyamuni Buddha’s teachings and the explanations transmitted by the Venerable Masters before him – taught us about the true and provisional teachings in relation to The Path of Sages and The Pure Land Way.
+He also carefully explained about the distinctive characteristics of The Right, Semblance and Dharma-ending Ages which define the spiritual capacities of Dharma practicers.

 The teachings of Shakyamuni Buddha on the Path of Sages were intended for the period when He was in this world and through the five hundred years of The Right Dharma Age (正 法 時 代); they are altogether inappropriate for the times and nature of beings in the thousand years of the Semblance Dharma Age (像 法 時 代) and during the ten thousand years of The Dharma Ending Age (末 法 時 代).
 Out of billions of sentient beings who seek to cultivate the Way by performing meditative and non-meditative practices during the Dharma-ending Age, not one will gain perfect realization.